 Umbrella company advantages

-- It’s easy to use – you simply enter your time-sheet and expense details to the umbrella and wait to be paid.
+- It’s easy to use.
+You simply enter your timesheet and expense details and wait to be paid

-- Very helpful for those who are giving contracting a go for the first time, before entirely committing to the lifestyle.
+- Very useful for those who are contracting for the first time, before entirely committing to the lifestyle

 Umbrella company disadvantages